Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 <validation step="c3f78c30-0c67-4b92-b8e7-9cf3c9df79a7" />

 ## Summary
-In this exercise, we created an IoT hub and added an IoT device to it.
+In this exercise, we created an IoT Hub and added an IoT device to it.
 We then tested the device using the Raspberry Pi Simulator to ensure it was functioning correctly.
-Throughout the exercise, we gained practical experience in setting up an IoT hub, registering devices, and simulating device interactions in an IoT environment.
+Throughout the exercise, we gained practical experience in setting up an IoT Hub, registering devices, and simulating device interactions in an IoT environment.

 ## Review
 In this lab, you have:
-- Created an IoT hub.
+- Created an IoT Hub.
 - Added an IoT device.
 - Tested the device using the Raspberry Pi Simulator.